mike-khor/BobBuilderGPT/README.md

 ## What's next for CodeQuery (CQ)

 - We intend to continue iterating and improving access and understanding of state building codes and laws.
-- We have several product features to develop as well as additional use cases to research and deploy our product as a solution.
+- We have several product features to develop as well as additional use cases to research and deploy our product as a solution as follows:
+- Expand CodeQuery to cover all 50 states.
+- Allow comparison between multiple state codes.
+- Predict future building code violations incorporating violation reports.
+- AI assistant using computer vision and audio to help building inspectors produce accurate inspection reports faster.

 # Application Overview and Architecture